CSR Goals for Senju Metal Industry Co., Ltd.

 7. Sanitation, Food and Housing

-• ・Facilities such as worker dormitories, dining halls, and bathrooms must be maintained as safe, clean, and comfortable space.
+• ・The Company facilities such as worker dormitories, dining halls, and bathrooms must be maintained as safe, clean, and comfortable space.

 8. Health and Safety Communication

-• ・The Company shall maintain a system to enable workers to raise health and safety concerns.
+• ・The Company establishes a mechanism for employees to raise health and safety related concerns or suggestions.

 9. Prohibition of Drugs and Other Substances in the Workplace

-• ・The use, sale, and possession of illegal drugs or any other controlled substances (excluding drugs prescribed to an individual by a physician for medical use) shall be forbidden in the workplace.
+• ・The use, sale, and possession of illegal drugs or any other controlled substances (excluding drugs prescribed to an individual by a physician for medical use) are strictly prohibited within the Company premises.

-• ・Workers are prohibited from being under the influence of alcohol, illegal drugs, illicit drugs, and/or the abuse of over-the-counter drug during working hours.
+• ・Workers are prohibited from being under the influence of alcohol, illegal drugs, illicit drugs, and/or over-the-counter drugs while working.

 Environment